 Harmony continues to collect donations to help Loudoun Hunger Relief.
 It is one of our many missions to provide food for the hungry.
 Following is a list of food items needed.
 The collection bin is in the social hall.

 - Whole grain pasta, rice

 - Fresh fruits & vegetables

 Volunteers are always needed for providing transportation for those in need.
 Do you have a little time in your week to help with transportation?
 Click on this link for information about this organization and for a contact number if you’re interested in volunteering.

 Listing of Mission Organizations

-Click on this link to see a listing of mission organizations we work with.
-This link provides a brief description of the organization as well as a link to their homepage for more detailed information.
+Click on this link to see a listing of mission organizations we work with along with Mission opportunities.
+Look for the links throughout the document for more information.